AI Integration with Legacy Systems: Integration Approaches, Challenges, and Benefits

 Step 4: Choose your integration approach

-Integration is one of the key decisions for AI integration legacy systems solutions and depends on system flexibility rather than on what sounds most advanced.
+Integration is one of the key decisions in a legacy AI project and depends on system flexibility rather than on what sounds most advanced.
 In practice, teams choose between direct API or wrapper integration, middleware-based architecture, or RPA when no interfaces exist.
 For sensitive on-premises data, a common pattern is to train models in the cloud and deploy lightweight inference engines locally.

 Step 5: Deploy a controlled pilot